zsc/unified_cg/chapter17.md

 Adaptive optics and wavefront shaping represent the frontier where computational control meets physical optics.
 In this chapter, we explore how controlled manipulation of optical wavefronts enables focusing through scattering media, aberration correction, and optimization of light transport.
 We'll establish mathematical foundations using Zernike polynomials, examine spatial light modulators, and connect these concepts to adaptive sampling strategies in computer graphics.

+The journey from aberrated wavefronts to diffraction-limited imaging parallels the evolution from naive Monte Carlo sampling to sophisticated adaptive techniques in rendering.
+Just as adaptive optics corrects atmospheric distortions in real-time, modern rendering algorithms dynamically adjust sampling patterns to minimize variance.
+This deep connection extends beyond analogy—the mathematical frameworks of wavefront optimization and importance sampling share fundamental principles rooted in signal reconstruction and optimization theory.

 ## 17.1 Zernike Polynomials and Wavefront Description

 ### 17.1.1 Mathematical Foundation

 Zernike polynomials form a complete orthogonal basis over the unit disk, ideal for describing wavefront aberrations in circular pupils.
+Named after Frits Zernike, who won the 1953 Nobel Prize for inventing phase contrast microscopy, these polynomials possess unique properties that make them indispensable in optics.
 The polynomials are defined as:

 $$Z_n^m(\rho, \theta) = R_n^{|m|}(\rho) \times \begin{cases}
 \cos(m\theta) & m \geq 0 \\